 - Very romantic destination

-- Very pleasant and helpful staff
+- Very polite and helpful staff

-- Ultra-luxe white sand beaches
+- Ultra-luxe powder white sand beaches

 - The water villa view over the sea